api3dao/api3-dao/packages/api3-voting/README.md

 ```shell script
 npm run publish:rinkeby
 ```
-To change the deployment address, please modify it in the `buidler.config.js` rinkeby config
+To change the deployer address, please modify it in the `buidler.config.js` rinkeby config

-In case of deployment on mainnet additional configuration needs to be done, the address will be needed in the `buidler.conf.js`.
+In case of deployment on mainnet or any other network additional configuration needs to be done, the address will be needed in the `buidler.conf.js` and `.arapp.json`.